-St. Olav Ways are some of the greatest hikes in Norway.
+St. Olav Ways are some of the greatest hikes in Norway, and it starts right in Oslo.
 They’re actually pilgrim paths to Nidaros Cathedral in Trondheim, and there are nine trails that feature over 3000 kilometers of exquisite scenery.
 But, perhaps the most beautiful one is Gudbrandsdalsleden, which takes you to Trondheim from Norway’s capital.

 There are numerous spots worth stopping by along the way, but the one you absolutely shouldn’t miss is Sygard Grytting.
 The farm feels like something from a different time, with medieval decorations everywhere.
 The food here is delicious, so it’s definitely worth it to stop just to recharge your batteries.

 The Gudbrandsdalsleden trail includes lots of pit stops along the way, from sheltered cabins where you can spend the night in your sleeping bag to hotels that serve gourmet food.
 You will have access to hot water and electricity on the trail, so it’s not like you’d be stranded in the middle of nowhere for a month.